alshival/gpt-discord-bot/README.md

 !gpt3 Write python code to move the axis of a CNC machine using a USB port. (please... no more serial port...)
 ```

-In order to minimize reliance on openAi, a keras layer for relaying requests was added.
+In order to minimize reliance on openAi, a keras layer for relaying requests was added before `gpt-3.5-turbo`.
 This is what allows our bot to create reminders using natural language.
 Each time you use a model command, the openAi model is used only once to obtain the end result.
 Still, their models do most of the heavy lifting.

 To schedule a reminder, use `!reminder YYYY-MM-DD HH:MM <REMINDER>`: